WORKING IN THE TRADES: HVAC LICENSING

 Should you join a union?

-There are pros and cons of joining an HVAC union.
-Becoming unionized or staying non-union is contingent on your position as well as where you work, how much business is coming in, and whether you are getting paid fair wages.
+Joining an HVAC union has pros and cons.
+Whether you become unionized or stay non-union depends on your position, where you work, how much business you are getting, and whether you are getting paid fair wages.

 Pros: